-Although the term 'superfoods' is fairly loose with no official consolidated meaning, it is a term often used when describing foods that have benefits outside of their macronutrient value (Protein, Carbohydrates, Fats).
+Although the term 'superfoods' is pretty loose with no official consolidated meaning, it is often used when describing foods that have benefits outside their macronutrient value (Protein, Carbohydrates, Fats).

 Black Seed (Nigella Seeds)

 If you’re interested in health, you’ve most likely heard of black seed oil being used as a supplement.
-What most people don’t realise is that black seeds are a staple in many cuisines, and you’ve most likely eaten them while enjoying naan bread.
+Most people don’t realise that black seeds are a staple in many cuisines, and you’ve most likely eaten them while enjoying naan bread.

-However black seeds have only in the past few years been celebrated for their benefits on health.
-These range from having anti-inflammatory effects to being used in the treatment for auto-immune disorders.
-They have been shown to help with metabolic syndrome as well as being antimicrobial and having anti-epileptic properties.9
+However, in the past few years, black seeds have only been celebrated for their benefits on health.
+These range from anti-inflammatory effects to being used in treating auto-immune disorders.
+They have been shown to help with metabolic syndrome and have antimicrobial and anti-epileptic properties.9

-They are also delicious and very easy to add to your diet; the seeds can be taken as an oil which can be purchased from most health and wellness shops and also in seed form from most supermarkets and world food stores.
+They are also delicious and straightforward to add to your diet; the seeds can be taken as an oil purchased from most health and wellness shops and in seed form from most supermarkets and world food stores.

-They have a beautiful, fragrant and onion-like flavour making them perfect to add to anything you’d usually add sesame seeds to or even as a garnish, although I think they're best on top of an egg with some chilli flakes on a chewy bagel.
+They have a beautiful, fragrant, onion-like flavour, making them perfect for adding to anything you’d usually add sesame seeds to or even as a garnish.
+However, I think they're best on top of an egg with some chilli flakes on a chewy bagel.

-These berries have been sworn by in health articles and magazines for many years for their anti-radiation effects, anti-aging, and anti-cancer properties as well as boosting immunity in those that consume them.10
+These berries have been sworn by in health articles and magazines for many years for their anti-radiation effects, anti-ageing, and anti-cancer properties, as well as boosting immunity in those that consume them.10

-Recent research on young adults consuming shiitake daily found that they had improved immunity and anti-inflammatory benefits on the gut when compared to the control group.11
+Recent research on young adults consuming shiitake daily found improved immunity and anti-inflammatory benefits on the gut compared to the control group.11

 Healing Your Gut

-Although talk of healing your gut has become more widespread over the years there are still gaps in awareness of how important gut health is for every individual.
+Although talk of healing your gut has become more widespread over the years, there are still gaps in awareness of how vital gut health is for every individual.

 Some lucky people may have a healthy gut by default and not have to heal it, but a large chunk of people may be experiencing symptoms of an unhealthy gut and have accepted them as “normal”.
-In fact, 86% of us will suffer from digestive issues at some point in our lives.
+86% of us will suffer from digestive issues at some point.

 The most important thing to note is consistent bloating.
-Bloating is not as normal as it’s made out to be; it shouldn’t happen all the time, although small bloats after a meal are an indication of gases being produced to break down the food you’ve eaten.12
+Bloating is not as normal as it’s made out to be; it shouldn’t happen all the time, although small bloats after a meal indicate gases being produced to break down the food you’ve eaten.12

 This shouldn’t be a regular occurrence.
 Although eating too large an amount of food could be the reason, intolerance to certain foods could be too.
-The good news is that healing your gut can put an end to this in the short term and the long term.
+The good news is that healing your gut can end this in the short term and the long term.

-The good news is once I started integrating probiotic and prebiotic foods into my diet and supplementing probiotics, the bloating went away.
-As it turned out, there was nothing wrong with the amount of food I was eating at all.
+The good news is that once you start integrating probiotic and prebiotic foods into your diet and supplementing probiotics, the bloating will likely go away.
+Perhaps there is often nothing wrong with the amount of food you eat!

 Not everyone has the time or energy to change or optimise their diet.
-Probiotics seem to be popping up and advertised everywhere, which is great for the movement of gut health awareness, but definitely has its pros and cons.
+Probiotics seem to be popping up and advertised everywhere, which is great for the movement of gut health awareness but has pros and cons.

 It means because there is now a market, brands begin to compete.
-This in turn means that there are budget probiotics that can end up doing harm or little to nothing for your gut health.
+This, in turn, means that budget probiotics can end up doing harm or little to nothing for your gut health.

 We can only speak for our brand, but we can confidently say that every ingredient in our range of products is researched, scientifically backed and referenced on the website with studies that prove their efficiency.
 If you want a safe bet, go with The Gut Co.